fColangelo/MORA-Multi-Objective-Routing-Algorithm/README.md

 ## Structure of the code

-Most of the core code (i.e. crossover, mutation, optimization and solution evaluation) is contained in the file "routing_algorithms/mora_v2.py".
-The initialization code (and thus the population generation function) can be found inside the "network_topologies/topology.py" file.
+Most of the core code (i.e. crossover, mutation, optimization and solution evaluation) is contained in the file "routing_algorithms/mora_v2.py". <br> The initialization code (and thus the population generation function) can be found inside the "network_topologies/topology.py" file. <br>
-Traffic generation and logging function can be found in the "service_flows/traffic_generator.py"
+All the data and functions concerning traffic matrixes can be found in "service_flows".
+Traffic generation and logging function can be found in the "service_flows/traffic_generator.py". <br>